opensearch-project/project-website/_posts/2025-07-14-OpenSearch-Approximation-Framework.md

 ## Overview

 The OpenSearch Approximation Framework is a query optimization technique that implements custom BKD tree traversal with early termination.
-The key insight is that for queries with a size limit, we don't need to visit all matching documents; we can stop as soon as we've collected enough results.
+The key insight is that for queries with a size limit, the Approximation Framework doesn't need to visit all matching documents; it can stop as soon as it has collected enough results.

 The framework creates custom versions of standard Lucene queries (like `PointRangeQuery`) that have the following features: